 As the mudroom is likely to get dirty fast, floor choice is important.
 Select flooring that resists moisture and is easy to clean.
 Some popular options include concrete, tile or stone, vinyl, as well as rugs and mats.
 If your garage mudroom already has a drain, that is great as it will help with melting snow or rain-soaked gear.

 Last, lighting and wall decorations will enhance the space.
 Consider replacing your garage door with a window model to increase natural light.
 And make sure your garage door is as efficient and functional as possible to make comings and goings a breeze.
-Contact Exitech today to schedule a garage door inspection or repair and start planning your dream mudroom.
+Contact Exitech, the door specialist today to schedule a garage door inspection or repair and start planning your dream mudroom.